-Run by travellers, for travellers, the bar keeps the cheap beer flowing, all guests get a free welcome drink, there’s a free walking tour, the affordable all-you-can-eat breakfast is a perfect start to any day, and the shared areas are pretty funky.
-Wi-Fi is free and the clean and secure hostel has self-catering facilities and a terrific location next to the biggest market in Vienna.
+Run by travellers, for travellers, the bar keeps the cheap beer flowing, all guests get a free welcome drink, there’s a free walking tour, the affordable all-you-can-eat breakfast is a perfect start to any day, and the shared areas are pretty sick.
+There’s free wifi and the clean and secure hostel has self-catering facilities and a terrific location in the historic city centre within walking distance of the biggest market in Vienna.

 Why you’ll love this hostel:

 - Short walk from attractions

 It’s easy to see that this is an amazing hostel right in the city centre.
 A quick look at the reviews should do.
 With over 26.000 reviews and an incredible 9.1/10 rating, Wombat’s City Hostel Vienna might not only be the most popular place to stay in Vienna but in all of Austria as well.

 While it’s not the cheapest of the hostels in Vienna, you can be sure to get the best value possible.
 There are loads of freebies during your stay which makes up for the relatively average price, including free city maps, free luggage storage and free internet access.